peteroupc/peteroupc.github.io/bernoulli.md

 <a id=exp_minus__m____lambda____k></a>
 #### exp(&minus;(_m_ + _&lambda;_)<sup>_k_</sup>)

-In the following algorithm, _m_ and _k_ are both integers 0 or greater unless noted otherwise.
+In the following algorithm, _m_ and _k_ are both integers 0 or greater.

 1. If _k_ is 0, run the **ExpMinus** algorithm with parameter 1, and return the result.
 2. If _k_ is 1, run the **ExpMinus** algorithm with parameter _m_ + _&lambda;_, and return the result.